transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 - A peer that runs a Fabric 1.4.x image can join a channel that is configured with application capability 1.4.x.
 But that peer cannot join a channel that is configured with application capability 2.x.
 - If a channel application capability level is upgraded to 2.x before the peer 1.4.x image is upgraded to 2.x, the peer stops functioning and needs to be upgraded to the 2.x image.
 - It is possible for a peer that is running a 2.x image to join a channel with application capability 1.4 and another channel with application capability 2.x at the same time.
-But smart contracts on the peer in `.cds` format use the [legacy smart contract deployment](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v14) process where they have to be instantiated on the channel with application capability 1.4.
-Smart contracts on the peer in `.tgz` format follow  the [Fabric 2.x smart contract lifecycle](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v2) process on the channel with application capability 2.x.
+But smart contracts on the peer in `.cds` format use the [legacy smart contract deployment](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v14) process where they have to be instantiated on the channel with `application` capability 1.4.
+Smart contracts on the peer in `tar.gz` format follow  the [Fabric 2.x smart contract lifecycle](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v2) process on the channel with `application` capability 2.x.

 Like the orderer and channel capabilities, the application capability level can be edited through a channel configuration update.
 The orderer capability can also be specified during the creation of a channel, but will require the approval of the ordering service.